mnmlstme/unbundled/blog/03_js/webc.md

 Notice that the globe and the string `World`, which were in the Light DOM, are rendered in exactly the right place, relative to the strings `Hello,` and `!`.
 Now take a look at the template.
+See that the word `there` is wrapped in a `<slot>` element.
+Slots, like attributes, are a way to _parameterize_ the element, modifying it on an instance-by-instance basis.

-See that the word `world` is wrapped in a `<slot>` element.
-This tells the browser's rendering mechanism to inject the Light DOM content of our element at that point in the Shadow DOM, replacing the contents of the `<slot>` element itself.
+Slots tell the browser's rendering mechanism to inject the Light DOM content of our element at that point in the Shadow DOM, replacing the contents of the `<slot>` element itself.
 What's inside the `<slot>`